 Explore Victoria Park

 Towards Downtown Regina, you’ll locate the lovely Victoria Park.
-Here, you can bring your skates and use the outdoor rink.
-When you’re ready, you can wander around this beautiful park.
+You're sure to have a wonderful time when you wander around this beautiful area.

 Victoria Park transforms into a winter wonderland with its coniferous trees and grounds covered in snow.
 Plenty of families spend their free time here skating around and going for a stroll.